 The separation distance to MFCN can be significantly reduced compared to unsynchronized case.

+However, it is noted that synchronisation (or semi-synchronisation) is only effective when considering base-to-base or terminal-to-terminal adjacent channel interference.
+When considering base station interference into adjacent channel terminal receivers, or terminal interference into adjacent channel base station receivers, synchronisation provides no benefit to coexistence.

 Compared to synchronised operation the benefit is the possibility to employ more UL resources than provided by the frame structure of the MFCN network below 3800 MHz.

 It should be noted that semi-synchronisation is realized on the same way as synchronised operation and simply requires setting the corresponding network parameters related to the DL to UL modifications in the frame structure of the WBB LMP.